MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRMAutomationSchedule.md

 ```

 ## DESCRIPTION
-The **New-AzureRmAutomationSchedule** cmdlet creates a schedule in azure_2 Automation.
+The **New-AzureRmAutomationSchedule** cmdlet creates a schedule in Azure Automation.

 ## EXAMPLES